On some geometric properties of quasi-product production models: Some classification results

-\begin{cor} Let $f$ be a transcendental production function given by \eqref{A2}.
+\begin{cor} Suppose $f$ is a transcendental production model defined by \eqref{A2}.
 Then: \begin{enumerate} \item[i.]
-The elasticity of production is constant with respect to a certain factor of production $x_i$ if and only if $b_i=0$. \item[ii.]
-The elasticity of production is constant with respect to all factors of production if and only if $b_1=\ldots=b_n=0$. \item[iii.] $f$ satisfies the proportional marginal rate of substitution property if and only if $a_1=\ldots=a_n\neq0$ and $b_1=\ldots=b_n=0$.
-Moreover, in this case, the production hypersurface of $f$ cannot be minimal, but it has vanishing sectional curvature if and only if $a_1=\ldots=a_n=\frac{1}{2}$. \item[iv.]
-The production hypersurface of $f$ has vanishing Gauss-Kronecker curvature if and only if one of the following situations occurs: \begin{enumerate} \item[(a)] $a_1+\ldots+a_n=1$ and $b_1=\ldots=b_n=0$; \item[(b)] There are two different indices $i,j\in\{1,\ldots,n\}$ such that $a_i=a_j=0$. \end{enumerate} \item[v.] $f$ satisfies the constant elasticity of substitution property if and only if\\ $b_1=\ldots=b_n=0$; \item[vi.]
-The production hypersurfaces of $f$ is flat if and only if one of the following situations occurs: \begin{enumerate} \item[(a)] $a_1=\ldots=a_n=0$; \item[(b)] $a_1=\ldots=a_n=\frac{1}{2}$ and $b_1=\ldots=b_n=0$. \end{enumerate} \end{enumerate} \end{cor}
+The output elasticity is constant with respect to an input $x_i$ iff $b_i=0$. \item[ii.]
+The output elasticity is constant with respect to all inputs iff $b_1=\ldots=b_n=0$. \item[iii.] $f$ satisfies the PMRS property iff $a_1=\ldots=a_n\neq0$ and $b_1=\ldots=b_n=0$.
+Moreover, in this case, the production hypersurface associated with the transcendental production model $f$ cannot be minimal, but it has vanishing sectional curvature if and only if $a_1=\ldots=a_n=\frac{1}{2}$. \item[iv.]
+The production hypersurface associated with the transcendental production model $f$ has vanishing Gauss-Kronecker curvature if and only if one of the following situations occurs: \begin{enumerate} \item[(a)] $a_1+\ldots+a_n=1$ and $b_1=\ldots=b_n=0$; \item[(b)] There are two different indices $i,j\in\{1,\ldots,n\}$ such that $a_i=a_j=0$. \end{enumerate} \item[v.] $f$ satisfies the CES property if and only if\\ $b_1=\ldots=b_n=0$; \item[vi.]
+The production hypersurfaces associated with the transcendental production model $f$ is flat if and only if one of the following situations occurs: \begin{enumerate} \item[(a)] $a_1=\ldots=a_n=0$; \item[(b)] $a_1=\ldots=a_n=\frac{1}{2}$ and $b_1=\ldots=b_n=0$. \end{enumerate} \end{enumerate} \end{cor}